 Realistically, there’s probably still much a senior you love can accomplish by his or her self.
 Highlighting these skills and abilities is key to preserving independence in seniors while still offering assistance when necessary.
 Don’t do anything for a loved one that can be done on their own unless he or she is visibly struggling or asks for help.

 4. Frame Help as Empowering

 Asking for help can be intimidating for many people, especially when it’s paired with the emotional and physical challenges of getting older.
 Your loved one may feel a sense of embarrassment or shame around needing help, so be sure to frame your assistance in a positive light.
 Highlight your enthusiasm about helping the senior out, and encourage them to view accepting help as a way to further their own independence.

 Nightingale Homecare can connect your family with a compassionate and highly trained caregiver, available to provide as little or as much assistance as the senior in your life requires.
 We carefully evaluate each senior’s needs during a free in-home assessment to ensure we’re providing just the right services.
 And we also provide respite care for family caregivers who find themselves in need of assistance as they care for their family member.

 To learn more about partnering with a top-rated agency for Phoenix in home care, reach out to us online or give us a call at (602) 504-1555.
-We’re happy to answer any questions you may have and share with you why we’re the premiere provider of senior home care in Phoenix and throughout the metropolitan area.
+We’re happy to answer any questions you may have and share with you why we’re the premiere home care agency throughout the Phoenix metropolitan area.